 Although the TCFD recommendations focus on "disclosures" by organisations, the framework is fundamentally a useful tool for pension trustees in assessing the relevance of climate change and managing any consequences.
-The TCFD recommendations form the basis of the draft regulations and accompanying statutory guidance published on 27 January 2021.
+The TCFD recommendations form the basis of the regulations and accompanying statutory guidance published in June 2021.
 Over the following pages 11-17, we set out the requirements in further detail.